anthonycoffey/property-manager-pro/memory-bank/progress.md

     *   **`createOrganization.ts` Cloud Function:**
         *   Now allows users with the `organization_manager` role to create organizations.
         *   If an OM creates an organization, they are auto-assigned: claims updated with new org ID, and their profile is created in the new organization's `users` subcollection.
+*   **Clarification of Invitation Sign-Up Cloud Functions (2025-05-27):**
+    *   Analyzed `functions/src/callable/signUpWithInvitation.ts` and `functions/src/callable/signUpWithOrgManagerInvitation.ts`.
+    *   Confirmed that `signUpWithInvitation.ts` is a general handler.
+While it can process Organization Manager invitations from `globalInvitations` (setting claims and creating profiles in `organizations/{orgId}/users/`), it crucially does *not* create the OM's profile in the root `admins` collection.
+    *   Confirmed that `signUpWithOrgManagerInvitation.ts` is specific to Organization Manager invitations and its key distinct function is creating/merging the OM's profile in the root `admins/{uid}` collection, which is essential for Super Admin management.
+It also handles org-specific profiles if initial organizations are assigned.
+    *   This reinforces that both functions serve distinct, necessary purposes, with `signUpWithOrgManagerInvitation.ts` being vital for the complete OM onboarding process, including their `admins` profile.
+The frontend likely uses `AcceptOrgManagerInvitationPage.tsx` to call this specific function.

 ## 6. Immediate Next Steps